Overview & Treatments

 Cleveland Clinic is dedicated to being a leader in patient experience, clinical outcomes, research, and education for patients with amyloidosis.
-While you have many available treatment options to choose from, you should consider the experience of the program when selecting where to seek care.
-Specialists in our Cancer Center and Sydell and Arnold Miller Family Heart & Vascular Institute work together to provide the most advanced treatment options for patients with amyloidosis.
-Our heart care is ranked No. 1 in the country by U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s top hospitals in its annual “America’s Best Hospitals” survey and has named Cleveland Clinic’s heart program No. 1 in the nation since 1995.
+Specialists in our Cancer Center and Sydell and Arnold Miller Family Heart, Vascular & Thoracic Institute work together to provide the most advanced treatment options for patients with amyloidosis.
+U.S. News & World Report consistently names Cleveland Clinic as one of the nation’s top hospitals in its annual “America’s Best Hospitals” survey and has named Cleveland Clinic’s heart program No. 1 in the nation since 1995.

 A Team Approach

 Depending on the symptoms and type of amyloidosis, there will be different specialty doctors involved.
 The initial evaluation will be done by one of our amyloid specialists in cardiology or cancer care, with possible additional involvement of specialists in neurology, nephrology, gastroenterology, hematology/oncology, genetics and primary care.